Teaching seasons in your classroom?

 This hands-on season activity makes a great visual children can refer back to all year long.

-Scroll below to grab your season freebie and then hop over and snag our mammal sort for more hands-on fun!
+Scroll below to grab your season freebie and then hop over and join our VIP membership, The Plato Pack, so you can save time, stay inspired and give EVERY student bigger results!

 Prep was super easy!

 I printed the seasons page on some brightly colored paper.

 Then I printed the illustrations out on white paper.

 I gathered some scissors, glue, crayons, and pencils for each child and we were all set!

 First, I handed out the illustration page and some crayons.

 Together, we talked about what season each picture was representing and then decided on the colors that we might use to color in each picture so it looked like the right time of year.